1. Home

 Reverse Clam Shell

-This exercise targets the hip flexor muscles on the front-outer hip which can be an area that is often lacking strength.
+This exercise targets the hip flexor muscles on the front-outer hip, which can often lack strength.

 • Start in the same position as the last exercise.